-All emergency medication must be stored safely but must also be readily accessible at all times, i.e. not locked in a cupboard.
+• All emergency medication must be stored safely but must also be readily accessible at all times, i.e. not locked in a cupboard.

 Asthma "reliever" inhalers must be readily available at all times, including prior to and during exercise.
 Whenever, possible children should be responsible for their own inhalers, but when this is not possible the inhaler should be kept in an easily accessible place e.g. on the teacher's desk.
 The need for a child to have ready access to their inhaler should override any concerns about misuse by others.
+Some medications may need to be refrigerated.
+An appropriate refrigerator, with restricted access, should be identified and the medication should be placed in a closed plastic container with the lid clearly marked "Medication".
+This container should then be kept on a separate shelf in the fridge.